 Whole life or permanent insurance lasts your entire life, no matter how long you live.
 The cost per $1000 of benefit amount increases as the policyholder ages.
 In order to offset later in life costs, younger policyholders overpay premium amounts early in their policies.
 Overpaid funds must be refundable should the policy be cancelled before it’s used.

-Product issued by Combined Insurance Company of America in all states, except New York.
-In New York, products issued by Combined Life Insurance Company of New York (Latham, NY).
+Life insurance policies issued by Combined Insurance Company of America (Chicago, IL) in all states, except New York.
+In New York, life, accident & sickness and disability insurance policies issued by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.